Summary

 - You may need to cover the same topic several times before your child fully understands, as some children will need constant reminding and reinforcement.

-- Ask your child questions to make sure they have understood the information.
+- Ask your child questions open ended questions (not yes/no answers) to make sure they have understood the information.

 - Using dolls or puppets in the teaching process may help your child to show their understanding of sexuality without feeling pressured.

-- Keep your child's carers informed and make sure that sexuality education provided by other sources gives the same messages that you provide.
+- Keep your child's supports informed and make sure that sexuality education provided is consistent across settings.

 Where to get help